INTRODUCTORY LEVEL COURSE

 LIMBO BOX BASIC scales

-Encountering a ‘very special’ Major chord becomes obvious using a Box Pentatonic scale if the upper Note on the ‘e’ string sounds wrong for one Major Chord, and needs to be raised one fret for the duration.
+Encountering a very specialMajor chord becomes obvious if a Box Pentatonic scale encounters a wrong sounding upper note on the estring for one Major Chord, which needs to be raised one fret for the duration.

 SEE HERE the Major V Limbo Box Basic scale for a ‘very special’ A Major chord if a piece has a C Major commencing chord followed by the A Major chord.

-Try it over the intro for ‘Proud Mary’ by Creedence Clearwater Revival or chorus of ‘Children Of The Revolution’ by T Rex.
+Try it over the intro for Proud Mary by Creedence Clearwater Revival or chorus of Children Of The Revolution by T Rex.

-Also be aware that a commencing Major chord can often be ‘very special’.
+Also be aware that a commencing Major chord can often be very special.

-For example a piece commencing with an A Major chord followed by a C Major chord as in the chorus of ‘Are You Gonna Be My Girl’ by Jet.
+For example a piece commencing with an A Major chord followed by a C Major chord as in the chorus of Are You Gonna Be My Girl by Jet.

-And a piece might sometimes have the less common alternative ‘very special’ Major chord requiring upper Notes on both the ‘e’ and ‘b’ strings to be raised one fret for the duration, thus becoming the alternative Limbo Box Basic scale.
+And a piece might sometimes have the less common alternative very special Major chord requiring upper notes on both the e and b strings to be raised one fret for the duration, thus becoming the alternative Limbo Box Basic scale.

 SEE HERE the Limbo Box Basic scale for the alternative ‘very special’ A Major chord in a piece usually featuring a C Major chord, or even commencing with an alternative ‘very special’ A Major chord followed by a C Major chord.

-PRACTISE will be more effective with Backing Track videos in MEMBERS section after Sign Up.
+PRACTISE will be more effective with backing track videos in Members Section after Sign Up.

 Lesson 4.